How to turn being a ‘Woman in Tech’ into a competitive advantage

 Yes, that could mean leaving your job, or networking your way into a new one… or it could be something completely different like side-stepping into a different environment or sector altogether.

-According to Stewart, it’s not the structure per se that’s the problem, it’s the helplessness.
+According to Lauren, it’s not the structure per se that’s the problem, it’s the helplessness.

 And that’s something that women can claw back, especially with our newly built resilience muscle!